 You can also use Cloud VPN for site-to-site VPN connectivity, or Cloud Interconnect to establish connections between your on-premises network and your VMware Engine private cloud.
 You provision Cloud VPN and Cloud Interconnect in your VPC network.
 For more information, see the Cloud VPN and Cloud Interconnect documentation.

-Another option for VPN connectivity is NSX-T IPsec VPN, NSX-T L2 VPN, and HCX L2 VPN—for example, to configure an L2 stretch.
+Options for VPN connectivity are NSX-T IPsec VPN, NSX-T Layer 2 VPN, and HCX Layer 2 VPN—for example, to configure a Layer 2 stretch.
 A use case for NSX-T IPsec VPN is end-to-end encryption with VPN termination directly within your VMware Engine private cloud.
 For more information about NSX-T VPN capabilities, see the VMware Virtual Private Network documentation.

 We recommend that you configure private services access in the VPC network where the Cloud Router or Cloud VPN is located (and where the VLAN attachments exist in case Border Gateway Protocol is being used); otherwise, VPC routes need to be configured.
 If the architecture contains multiple VPC peering connections, remember that VPC peering is not transitive.